Ares-Developers/Ares-docs/migration.rst

   :tag:`[SuperWeapon]NoCursor`
     The tag has been changed to only support mouse cursor names.

+  :tag:`[SuperWeapon]Deliver.Buildups`
+    The tag has been removed.
+Buildups are now always on.

 Other changes:

   Some :type:`ArmorType` parsing issues have been resolved to improve defaulting to other types, and to not reset data unexpectedly.

+  The Unit Delivery super weapon has been reworked.
+It now allows to place units on ore, and delivered objects are put on guard, area guard or hunt mission.
+  The option to skip the buildup animations has been deprectated, because it never worked correctly.